 In addition to managing the Facility, our staff and supervising Facility-supported projects, I lead several research projects.

 I supervise and support Facility-funded projects and provide one-to-one training as required.
 I am keen to enable, encourage and facilitate knowledge transfer.
 I manage a quaterly training course introducing Molecular Ecology Techniques in which I present lectures on an genotyping techniques, genetic sex-typing, data validation and an introduction to parentage and population analyses.
 See the "See also" link.

 Current projects supported at NBAF-Sheffield

-During 2017, sixteen projects have been approved and are being supported.
+During 2017, twenty projects were approved and are being supported.

 We have supported over 200 projects since 1998.

 Current Outreach Projects